Meet The Team

 Executive Director/Founder

 Samantha graduated from Regent University in 2015 with a BA in English and a minor in Psychology.
 After graduation she visited Zambia, where she instantly fell in love with the country and people.
 In 2016 Samantha moved to Livingstone where she helped build and run a primary school, providing free education and meals to 215 students.
 In January 2017, the school opened under Samantha's supervision as Headmistress.
 Longing to expand her vision and make a sustainable impact in children's lives, Samantha founded Free Haven Community Initiative.
-In the coming years Samantha wants to work more with local government, policy makers, and get involved with curriculum development on a national scale.
+In the coming years Samantha wants to work more with local government, policy makers.
+Samantha is also a Somatic Trauma Informed Coach and Narcissistic Abuse Specialist.

 • Kellie Njekwa